IMIO/imio.email.dms/README.rst

 In case the importation process fails, the corresponding emails are marked as errors and are not taken into account anymore.
+An email notification is sent with the problematic email attached.
 To process them again, you can execute ::

  bin/process_mails config.ini --requeue_errors